maxwellsdm1867/spikeTriggeredMoments/README.md

 # Spike Triggered Moments

-A MATLAB toolkit for decomposing neural responses into contributions from different statistical moments of stimulus distributions using histogram-based analysis.
+A comprehensive toolkit for decomposing neural responses into contributions from different statistical moments of stimulus distributions using histogram-based analysis.
+Features both **MATLAB** and **Python** interfaces with a **universal natural image processing function**.

 ## Overview